LorianValken/Blog/README.md

-# 🚀 Project Name
+# 🚀 BMS [ Blog Management System ]

-> A simple and efficient solution for managing [your main purpose].
+> A simple and efficient solution for managing your Blog Content.

 ## 📖 About

-**Project Name** is designed to help developers build and manage [your feature or system] easily.
+**BMS** is designed to help developers build and manage your blog content system easily.
 It focuses on simplicity, performance, and clean code.

 ## ✨ Features